By Lia Spiliotes

-- Mass Collaborative — a partnership of healthcare payers, providers and trade groups– is urging changes that would improve and streamline credentialing and licensure, both for the state and for insurance companies.
+- Mass Collaborative — a partnership of healthcare payers, Clinicians and trade groups– is urging changes that would improve and streamline credentialing and licensure, both for the state and for insurance companies.

 Until such improvements are in place, rural and underserved people will pay the price for staffing challenges — some of which could be relieved by state-level action.

 But there’s also good news: Primary care is no longer the sole domain of physicians.
 Nurse practitioners and physician assistants are now equal players on the front lines of patient care.